 1. Introduction#

 Reactis provides model-based testing and validation of discrete-time embedded-controller models in the Simulink / Stateflow notation developed by MathWorks.
-The dSPACE autocode tool TargetLink has become popular because:
+TargetLink is a code generator developed by dSPACE which has become popular due to the following reasons:

-• its Simulink-compatible blockset enables detailed specification of the C code attributes, and
+• Its Simulink-compatible block set enables detailed specification of the C code attributes.

-• the C code generated from TargetLink models is very high quality.
+• The C code generated by TargetLink is very high quality.

-With proper configuration, Reactis can work with not only the TargetLink blockset (of many versions of TargetLink), but also with the C code it generates.
-This has many obvious advantages:
+With proper configuration, Reactis can work with not only the TargetLink block set (of many versions of TargetLink), but also with the C code generated by TargetLink.
+This provides many advantages:

 • Direct comparison between idealized-model behavior and realized C-code behavior.